learn-academy-2019-charlie/react-assessment-lali20021/react.md

 #### 9. Write a paragraph or so about your experience with building tic-tac-toe.
 Some topics to start with might be: things you learned about yourself, concepts from React that stood out to you, something about pair programming (if you paired), or the experience of building something in code from scratch.
+Learning React was definitely a challenge.
+It has been a fun experience as well though.
+My team built treasure hunt game.
+Pair programming is great and very helpful.
+I dont think React is my strenth and I doubt I would be able to finish building that app on my own.
+I really hope that eventually I can master React.
+Knowing React with Rails is very powerful.